shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 ### Every app accessing external API services

 A test button for optional API access data must be available.
-If the API data is incorrect, an entry must appear in the event log file in the Shopware folder /var/log/ respectively in the database.
+If the API data is incorrect, an entry must appear in the event log file in the Shopware folder `/var/log/` respectively in the database.
 Apart from that, you can validate the required credentials while saving them in the app settings.
-In this case, a status message must be displayed in the backend and Shopware log.
+In this case, a status message must be displayed in the backend and in the Shopware log.

 [Example for implementing an API Test Button into the System Config form](https://github.com/shyim/ShyimApiTest)